News Tips & advice Finance

 Below are the most important insurances for freelancers, with explanations and examples.

-Business liability insurance (AVB)
+Business Liability Insurance (AVB)

 • You accidentally knock a client’s expensive laptop off the table.

-Professional liability insurance (BAV)
+Professional Liability Insurance (BAV)

 This insurance covers damage caused by mistakes in your work.
 For example: